deadlettersovereignty/shadow-fleet-toolkit/README.md

 Things worth keeping in mind before acting on a detection:

+**Do your homework.** Please.
+This database alone is not in any way indication of Shadow Fleet status, merely a place to start.

 **AIS is unauthenticated.** It is an unencrypted VHF broadcast with no signing.
 Position, identity and status are whatever the transmitter claims.
-That is exactly what makes spoofing detectable — and what makes false positives routine.

-**Most gaps are boring.** A vessel 200 nm offshore with no satellite pass overhead looks identical to one that pulled the transponder breaker.
-The gap detector weights gaps by whether they started somewhere with good receiver coverage, which helps but does not eliminate this.
+Unfortunately, we just gotta deal with this fact.

+**Most gaps tend to be boring.** Lock in, most of the pauses to transponder status are neutral

 **Proximity is not transfer.** Tugs, bunker barges, pilot boats and vessels anchored on the same tide all reproduce the STS signature.
 Corroborate with draught changes, duration, and imagery where you can get it.
+I firmly suggest PlanetLabs if you have the money to task.

-**Identity signals are the strongest.** One IMO broadcasting under multiple MMSIs, or an MMSI cycling through names, is hard to explain innocently and hard to produce by accident.
+**Identity signals are pretty strong.** One IMO broadcasting under multiple MMSIs, or an MMSI cycling through names, is hard to explain innocently and hard to produce by accident.
 Weight these above gaps.
+I've tried to bake this into the system but it's not the easiest thing in the world.

-**A mention is not a designation.** Sanctions entries frequently name vessel IMOs inside an owner's or manager's remarks.
+**Careful what you wish for.** Sanctions entries frequently name vessel IMOs inside an owner's or manager's remarks.
 Those are recorded with `basis = 'linked'` and excluded unless you pass `--include-linked`, because treating a mention as a listing puts undesignated hulls on a sanctions list.
+Don't go poking around with vessel owners you wouldn't want to meet in a dark boardroom.

-**Designation is not the same as "shadow fleet".** Most tankers flying a convenience flag are engaged in entirely ordinary trade, and an old ship is just an old ship.
-Naming a vessel or its crew has real consequences — insurance, port access, livelihoods — so treat a high score as the beginning of reporting, not the end of it.
+**False designation is not really the same as "shadow fleet".** Most tankers flying a convenience flag are engaged in entirely ordinary trade, and an old ship is just an old ship.
+Again, do your homework.

-**Check the zone definitions.** `zones.py` holds approximate centres and generous radii.
+**Check the ZONE definitions.** `zones.py` holds approximate centres and generous radii.
 Anchorage usage shifts constantly.
 Verify against a chart before publishing, and maintain the file as you learn.
+Welcome to the ZONE.

 ## Layout